Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 38 - Build Your First Defi (Decentralised Finance) DApp - DBANK/38.05 Query vs. Update Methods/README.md

 Note that in Motoko, function declarations must be separated by semicolons.
 Unlike JavaScript, omitting semicolons between functions will cause errors.
 It is good practice to add a semicolon after each function declaration for consistency, except possibly after the final function.

 The `checkBalance` function returns a value of type `Nat` (natural number).
 However, because it is a shared query function with an output, the return type must be asynchronous.
 This means the function's output type is `async Nat`.
 The `async` keyword indicates that the function returns its result asynchronously.

+### Understanding Synchronous vs. Asynchronous

+A synchronous program executes operations sequentially, like trains on a single track where the first train must move before the second can proceed.
+This means each operation must complete before the next begins.

+Asynchronous execution is like having multiple tracks where trains can move independently at their own pace.
+This allows operations to run concurrently without waiting for others to finish.

+On the web, synchronous loading is like a dial-up modem loading images one by one, freezing user interaction until all content is loaded.
+Asynchronous loading, common on modern websites, allows images and components to load independently, enabling users to interact with the site even while content is still loading.

+Similarly, in canister functions, the return value must be asynchronous to allow non-blocking, fast responses.
+This is why the `async` keyword is required in the return type of query functions.